 While a chronic allergy in dogs is best looked at by a veterinarian, non-threatening allergies – many of which are present seasonally – can be treated with hydrocortisone cream for dogs and other hydrocortisone products, such as flea allergy dermatitis (15).

 However, it’s important to note that hydrocortisone will not treat allergy at its core.

 The effect of hydrocortisone use is merely easing any potential inflammation or itchiness found on your pet’s skin.

 3. Pruritus (Hot Spots)

-Hydrocortisone cream for dogs is an ideal medicine when it comes to specifically these issues as it doesn’t intend to treat but merely ease discomfort in the pet, therefore reducing or eliminating itching and allowing for a quicker recovery (Kircik, 2011).
+Hydrocortisone cream for dogs is an effective medicine for specifically these issues.
+It doesn’t intend to treat but merely eases discomfort in the pet, reducing or eliminating itching and allowing for a quicker recovery (20).

 5. Addison’s Disease (Hypoadrenocorticism)

-Zymox is the best known brand among pet owners and veterinarians, and the company makes several products designed to ease skin inflammation and itchiness, including dog shampoos supplemented with hydrocortisone and various skin infection and ear infection treatments.
-The company used to have the largest library of studies of testing their products, but with the rebranding of their site they have since removed it.
+The company used to have the largest library of studies of testing their products, but with their site's rebranding, they have since removed it.